Bonus: Download the purchase order implementation template

 Since most vendors submit an invoice after the work is done, vendors need a commitment from the buyer before the work starts.

-In simpler terms, a purchase order is a legal document representing a commitment from the buyer to the seller.
+A purchase order is a legal document representing a commitment from the buyer to the seller.

 A purchase order could be of different types.
 For example,